Hweinstock/GAsnake2/README.md

 # GAsnake2

-For Testing Use the following parameters,
+For Testing use the following parameters,

 	Generation Size: 500